nicomwong/Turing-Machine/README.md

 # Turing-Machine
 This is a personal project, inspired by UCSB's CS 138's "mentor" tool made for describing and simulating finite automata and pushdown automata, but it did not support Turing Machines.

 The goal is to create a virtual structure that represents a (decisive) Turing Machine using OOP principles.
-The behavior of the Turing Machine itself is user-defined through a strictly-formatted text file, and it is parsed using the TM_Parser.
+The behavior of the Turing Machine itself is user-defined through a strictly-formatted text file.

 Future goals include...
   - The implementation of a physical Turing Machine using 3D printing, an Arduino, and multicolor LEDs to represent the tape symbols.